RW-NodeTree/RW_ModularizationWeapon/src/RW_ModularizationWeapon/docfx/articles/Create_Attachment_Or_Weapon_With_Attachments.md

 ### Attachment Properties Explained

 - `<id>`: A unique identifier for the attachment point.

 - `<name>`: The name of the attachment point, displayed in the game.

 - `<position>`: The in-world position offset of the attachment relative to the weapon.

 - `<rotation>`: The rotation offset in Euler angles for the attachment.

 - `<scale>`: The size scale of the attachment relative to its default size.

 - `<defaultThing>`: The default part that is attached to this point when the weapon is not crafted.

 - `<allowEmpty>`: A boolean that determines if the attachment point can be left empty.

 - `<positionInPixelSize>`: A flag to indicate if the position offset should be interpreted in pixels.

+- `<scaleInPixelSize>`: A flag to indicate if the scale should be interpreted in pixels.

 - `<filter>`: A set of conditions that determine which items can be attached to this point.

 - `<randomThingDefWeights>`: A list of weights for random attachment generation.

 *More parameters here: [Type : WeaponAttachmentProperties](../api/RW_ModularizationWeapon.WeaponAttachmentProperties.html)*